gabepublic/aws-cloudformation-templates/README.md

 - Delete the VPC; all the subnets should also be deleted automatically

-## VPC with 1 public subnet, internet gateway and EC2 + website
+## VPC with 1 public subnet, igw and EC2 + website

 Template filename: `templates/vpc-1publicsubnet-ec2-website.yaml`

 Deploy a basic VPC with:
 - one public Subnet
 - across a fixed availability zones, `us-west-2a`
-- Internet Gateway to allow the public subnet within the VPC to reach the internet
+- Internet Gateway (igw) to allow the public subnet within the VPC to reach the internet
 - an ec2 instance running in the subnet
 - a website hosted by httpd running in the ec2 instance